Totchinuko/apiconan.totchinuko.fr/patches/redux.2.1.x.md

 ## 2.1.49
 - Deactivated the waypoint ability to open its UI when simply walking on the stone.
 This was always terribly bugged and a gigantic pain when in a fight using mech pvp.
 You can still open the UI by simply pressing your action button while aiming at the stone.

+## 2.1.52
+- Prevent the transmog system to update the online characters when it is disabled anyway.
+This also apply when restoring a backup through sudo.